Clpsplug/UniSwitcher/README.md

 # See it in action

 Play `Assets/Scenes/SampleScene.unity`.
-It transitions into `SecondScene.unity`.
+It transitions into `SecondScene.unity` after 3 seconds of transition.

 # Basic usages